Nepicastat

 It has been studied as a possible treatment for congestive heart failure, and appears to be well tolerated as such.
 As of 2012, clinical trials to assess nepicastat as a treatment for post-traumatic stress disorder (PTSD) and cocaine dependence have been completed.
 In Phase 2 study treatment with nepicastat was not effective in relieving PTSD-associated symptoms when compared to placebo.
 The study was funded by the U.S. Department of Defense.
+As of October 2024, development has been discontinued for most indications.